ProjectValhalla/OdinMultiBootGuides/pages/odin_dual_windows_guide.md

 Furthermore, this installation may brick your device.
 Do so at your own risk!
 We take no responsibility for hardbricked devices!

 This will reset your device!
-Make sure to backup all files and configurations that you want to save
+Make sure to backup all files and configurations that you want to save!

+It will also divide your available storage in half between the two operating systems.
+If you have a 128GB storage it will be 64GB/64GB and if you have a 256GB storage it will be 128/128.

 ## What you’ll need :